ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.fritzdect/README.md

         The fritzbox allows only a limited number of logins in a timeframe.
 So very fast polling (update) attempts may lead to blocking of logins.
         There are no appropriate user rights set in the fritzbox.
-        There is a time elapsing in the fritzbox blocking the logins
+        There is a time elapsing in the fritzbox blocking the logins.
+        A german doc is available here: [troubleshooting](./docs/de/troubleshooting.md)

  2. no login to the FritzBox, when using https